 in foldl (\acc x -> if take nlen x == needle then True else acc) False (tails haystack)

-with the list in which we’re searching.
+First we call tails with the list in which we’re searching.
 Then we go

 over each tail and see if it starts with what we’re looking for.

-With that, we actually just made a function that behaves like isInfixOf
+With that, we actually just made a function that behaves like isInfixOf.

 sublist we’re looking for is somewhere inside the target list.